 We continue to invest in digital gaming and technology, particularly through our Wizards of the Coast business.
 Costs associated with designing, developing and producing digital games and technologically advanced or sophisticated toy products tend to be higher than for many of our other more traditional products, such as board and trading card games and action figures.
 The ability to sell enough of these advanced products, at prices high enough to recoup our costs and make a profit, is constrained by heavy competition in consumer electronics and entertainment offerings and can be further constrained by difficult economic conditions.
 As a result, we face increased risk of not achieving sales sufficient to recover our costs and we may lose money on the development and sale of these products.
 Additionally, designing, developing and producing digital and technologically advanced or sophisticated products requires different competencies and follows different timelines than traditional toys and games.
-Delays in the design, development or product of these products could have a significant impact on our ability to successfully offer such products.
+Delays in the design, development or products.
 In addition, the pace of change in product offerings and consumer tastes in the electronics and digital gaming areas is potentially even greater than for our other products.
 This pace of change means that the window in which a product can achieve and maintain consumer interest may be even shorter than traditional toys and games.